rstopa901/portfolio/pages/resume.md

 title: "Resume"
 date: 2018-11-28T15:15:34+10:00
 permalink: "/about/"
-description: "Please feel free to reach out with any questions about my experience!
-Full PDF resume at bottom of the page."
+description: "Please feel free to reach out with any questions about my experience!"
 ---